DKenefake/durandal/README.md

 * Only affine constraints are supported
 * Feasible space must be bounded
-* The objective function must be bounded above inside the feasible space
+* The objective function & gradiant must be bounded inside the feasible space
 * The objective function must be convex (nonconvex are allowed, but no convergence guarantees are given)

 ## How does it work?